 On June 4th of this year, we picked up our son from college and went to a breeder in Oil Springs, Ontario, to meet our new puppy.

 Our newest member is an almost 9 month old Blue Merle Rough Collie.
-Her name is Mariska, Mari for short.
-She’s named after Mariska Hargitay, a bad ass in life and on TV.
+Her name is Mellie, which is short for Mellon Flower.
+Get it?
+She’s a Collie.
+Mellon-collie, Collie-flower

 We arrived back in Nova Scotia on June 6th.
 I made an appointment for her to see the vet as her eyes were goopy and weeping a brownish fluid.
 Our vet clinic fit us in on the 7th, and her eye infection became the least of our worries.